 All private funds will need to conduct an asset valuation.
-The valuation must be done on an appropriate and consistent basis, which must be at least annually, and in accordance with CIMA's valuation rules for private funds.
+The valuation must be done on an appropriate and consistent basis, which must be at least annually, and in accordance with CIMA's Rules on the Calculation of Net Asset Values for private funds.